VHRanger/Automation-FAQ/automation.md

 There are multiple dimensions to automating work -- be skeptical of anyone trying to sell a simple "grand unified theory" of automation's effect on unemployment.
 Such a person is uninformed or trying to sell you something.

-# Section 1: The Facts
+# Part 1: The Facts

 ### 1) We automate tasks, not jobs